 In the absence of drift, selection influenced the formation of spatial clines in HCN.
 Independent of migration rate, increasing the maximum strength of selection increased the mean strength of clines across 1000 simulations (Figure 7A) and the proportion of significantly positive clines (Figure 7B).
-Nonetheless, increasing migration acted to weaken the effects of selection, leading to weaker clines for a given selection coefficient (Figure 7A).
+Nonetheless, increasing migration reduced the effects of selection, leading to weaker clines for a given selection coefficient (Figure 7A).
 Importantly, clines formed by selection (Figure 7A) are consistently stronger than even the maximum strength of clines formed by drift, regardless of whether drift is manipulated by varying the maximum population size (Figure 7A) or through serial founder effects (Figure 7A).

 In the presence of an opposing drift gradient, selected generated weaker clines for all but the strongest selection coefficients and negative clines were more common when selection was weak.
 When the strength of selection is less than 0.005, the mean slope of clines is negative for all migration rates (Figure 7C), consistent with gradients in drift preferentially generating clines in HCN (see scenario 1 above and Figure 7).
-Similarly, s = 0.005 represent the threshold where the proportion of positive and negative clines are approximately equal (Figure 7D).
-Below this, negative clines are more common and above this, the proportion of positive clines rapidly increases to fixation (Figure 7D).
+Similarly, s = 0.005 represents the threshold where the proportion of positive and negative clines are approximately equal (Figure 7D).
+Below this, drift dominated making negative clines more common and s > 0.005, the selection dominated and the proportion of positive clines rapidly increases to fixation (Figure 7D).
 Finally, in the presence of drift, the strength of selection where 100% of clines are positive is 5x stronger (s = 0.05, Figure 7D) than in the absence of drift (s = 0.01, Figure 7B).

 Figure 4: Spatial gradients in drift—controlled by varying the minimum urban population size across the landscape matrix—influenced (A) the mean strength of clines across 1000 simulations and (B) the proportion of significantly positive (open squares) and negative (filled diamonds) clines.
 When there is a strong gradient in drift (minimum urban N = 10), migration influenced the mean strength of HCN (filled diamonds) clines, but not clines in CYP79D15 (open triangle) or Li (grey inverted triangle) (C).
 Similarly, (D) migration influence the proportion of significantly positive (open squares) and negative (filled diamonds) clines.
 All points represent mean or proportions ± 95% confidence intervals.

 Figure 5: Serial founder events influenced the mean strength of clines and the proportion of significantly positive and negative clines.
-(A) Shown are the effects of serial founder effects—controlled by varying the proportion of founding alleles upon population colonization—on the mean strength of clines across 1000 simulations under 3 migration rates: no migration (m = 0, open circle), weak migration (m = 0.01, grey square) and strong migration (m = 0.05).
+(A) Shown are the effects of serial founder effects—controlled by varying the proportion of founding alleles used for population colonization—on the mean strength of clines across 1000 simulations under three migration rates: no migration (m = 0, open circle), weak migration (m = 0.01, grey square) and strong migration (m = 0.05).
 (B) Serial founder events influence both the proportion of significantly positive (open squares) and negative (filled diamonds) clines.
 All points represent mean or proportions ± 95% confidence intervals.

 Figure 6: The strength of founder events influenced the pace at which HCN was lost from populations during colonization and ultimately the strength of phenotypic clines in HCN.
 (A) Proportion of 1000 simulations where HCN is lost (i.e. frequency = 0) for each population in the landscape (i.e.1 to 40) under strong founder effects (proportion of founding alleles = 0.01, grey squares), intermediate founder effects (proportion = 0.2, black circles) and no founder effects (proportion = 1.0, open triangles).
-Also shown are linear regressions of mean within-population HCN frequency across 1000 simulation against a population’s position in the landscape matrix for (B) strong founder effects, (C) no founder effects, and (D) intermediate founder effects.
+Also shown are linear regressions of mean within-population HCN frequency across 1000 simulations against a population’s position in the landscape matrix for (B) strong founder effects, (C) no founder effects, and (D) intermediate founder effects.